 The Bank offers benefits to former qualifying or inactive employees.
-Postemployment benefit costs are actuarially determined using a December 31 measurement date and include the cost of providing medical, dental, and vision insurance; survivor income; disability benefits; and self-insured works' compensation expenses.
-The accrued postemployment benefit costs recognized by the Bank at December 31, 2015 and 2014, were \$8 million for each year.
+Postemployment benefit costs are actuarially determined using a December 31 measurement date and include the cost of medical, dental, and vision insurance; survivor income; disability benefits; and self-insured workers' compensation expenses.
+The accrued postemployment benefit costs recognized by the Bank at December 31, 2016 and 2015 were \$7 million and \$8 million, respectively.
 This cost is included as a component of "Accrued benefit costs" in the Statements of Condition.
-Net periodic postemployment benefit expense included in 2015 and 2014 operating expenses were \$1 million and \$3 million, respectively, and are recorded as a component of "Operating expenses: Salaries and benefits" in the Statements of Income and Comprehensive Income.
+Net periodic postemployment benefit expense included in 2016 and 2015 operating expenses were \$344 thousand and \$1 million, respectively, and are recorded as a component of "Operating expenses: Salaries and benefits" in the Statements of Operations.